mehran-mesbahi/mehran-mesbahi.github.io/_pages/about.md

  from 1996-2000 and then an Assistant Professor of Aerospace Engineering and Mechanics at the University of Minnesota from 2000-2002.
 My research group is the Robotics, Aerospace, and Information Networks
 (<a href="http://depts.washington.edu/uwrainlab/">RAIN</a>)
 Laboratory; I am the Executive Director of the Joint Center for Aerospace Technology Innovation (<a href="https://jcati.org/">JCATI</a>) and a member of the
 <a href="https://washacad.org/new-members-elected-to-washington-state-academy-of-sciences/">WA State Academy of Sciences</a>.
-My research interests are distributed and networked aerospace systems, autonomy, and control theory and learning.
+My research interests are distributed and networked aerospace and
+robotic systems, optimization, autonomy, data-driven/model-based decision making, control theory and learning.

 See extended version of "about" in [<span style="color: orange;"> about+</span>](https://mehran-mesbahi.github.io/about+/)